 The California courts previously have permitted the cross-complaint to be used as the pleading device for securing contribution.
+City of

-City of Sacramento v.
+Sacramento v.
 Superior Court, 205 Cal.
 App.2d 398, 23 Cal.
 Rptr.
 43 (1962).

 Section 905 requires the use of the cross-complaint so that all of the issues may be settled at the same time if it is possible to do so.
-If for some reason a joint trial would unduly delay the plaintiff's action--as, for example, if service could not be made on the contribution cross-defendant in time to permit a joint trial--or if for some other reason a joint trial would not be in the interest of justice, the court may order the actions severed.
+If for some reason a joint trial would unduly delay the plaintiff's actionas, for example, if service could not be made on the contribution cross-defendant in time to permit a joint trial-or if for some other reason a joint trial would not be in the interest of justice, the court may order the actions severed.
 CODE CIV.
-PRCC. § 1048.
+PROC. § 1048.
 See Roylance v.
+Doelger,

-Doelger, 57 Cal.2d 255, 261-262, 19 Cal.
+57 Cal.2d 255, 261-262, 19 Cal.
 Rptr.
 7, 368 P.2d 535 (1962).

-Under existing law a cross-complaint must be filed with the answer unless leave of court is obtained to file the cross-complaint subsequently.
+Under existing law a cross-complaint must be filed with the answer unless the court grants permission to file the cross-complaint subsequently.

 CODE CIV.
-PRCC. § 442.
+PROC. § 442.
 Under Section 905, however, a cross-complaint for contribution may be filed as a matter of right within 100 days after the service of the plaintiff's complaint on the defendant even though an answer was previously filed.
 This additional time is provided because it may not become apparent to a defendant within the brief period for filing an answer (10-30 days) that the case is one where a claim for contribution may be asserted.
-Section 905 also limits the time within which a cross-complaint for contribution may be filed in order that the assertion of the contribution claim might not be unduly delayed.
+As in the case of a cross-complaint filed under Section 442, Section 905 also permits a cross-complaint for contribution to be filed after the time when it can be filed as a matter of right if the court permits.